Trump calls on Federal Reserve Governor Lisa Cook to resign after she was accused of mortgage fraud

 It's also unlikely Miran could be confirmed before the Fed announces its next rate decision on Sept.
 17 because the Senate doesn't reconvene until Sept.
 2, and a vote would require an "aggressive schedule" by the Senate banking committee, Seiberg added.

-Wall Street views it as likely that Mr. Trump's wish for a rate cut will soon be granted, with economists pegging the probability at 88% that the Fed will lower rates on Sept.
+Wall Street expects Mr. Trump's fervent wish for a rate cut to be granted soon, with economists pegging the probability at 88% that the Fed will lower rates on Sept.
 17, according to financial data company FactSet.

 In the meantime, Seiberg said he views it as unlikely that Cook will resign before the September Fed meeting.